Taurin für Katzen: Essenzielle Aminosäuren im Überblick - RumbleBox

 Why is taurine so important for cats?

-Taurine strengthens cat's heart, eyes, fertility
+Taurine strengthens cat heart, eyes, fertility

 In addition, an arginine deficiency in cats can lead to a weakened immune system and growth disorders.
-Nitric oxide, which is formed in the cat's body from arginine, helps the body to protect itself against infections and diseases.
+Nitric oxide, which is produced in the cat's body from arginine, helps the body protect itself against infections and diseases.

 Which foods are rich in taurine and arginine?